samayo/bulletproof/README.md

 	}
 }
 ````
-### usage #2: create your own messages / errors.
+#### usage #2: Handling errors manually
-To use you own error messages instead of the ones set by default, use
+To create you own error messages instead of the ones set by default, use
-exceptions as seen below
+exceptions
 ````php
 <?php